marionlamoureux/iceberg_lab/README.md

 #### 4.1.
 Setup SSB: Project creation

-Before you can use Streaming SQL Console, you need to create a project where you can submit your SQL jobs and manage your project resources.
-Created or imported projects can be shared with other users in Streaming SQL Console.
-You can invite members using their Streaming SQL Console username and set the access level to member or administrator.
+Before you can use Streaming SQL Console, you need to create a [project](./documentation/IcebergLab-Documentation.md#ssb-project) where you can submit your SQL jobs and manage your project resources.
-Projects aim to provide a Software Development Lifecycle (SDLC) for streaming applications in SQL Stream Builder (SSB): they allow developers to think about a task they want to solve using SSB, and collect all related resources, such as job and table definitions or data sources in a central place.

-A project is a collection of resources, static definitions of data sources, jobs with materialized views, virtual tables, user-defined functions (UDF), and materialized view API keys.
-These resources are called internal to a project and can be safely used by any job within the project.

-A project can be set up by importing a repository from a github source, which we will do here.
-Within the Git repository, "Project" would be pointing to a folder within the github repository containing the files to set up data sources, api keys and jobs within SSB.
-As this folder name needs to be unique, the hack for this workshop is that all attendees are pointing to the same git repository but pointing to pre-created folders within it named after their username.

 Step 1: click import with the SSB Home UI:
 ![SSBProjectImport.png](./images/SSBProjectImport.png)